addulac/phd/source/13_models.md

 c_i &\sim \Cat(\mat{\pi})  \qquad \text{ for } i \in \{1,\dotsc,K\} \\
 y_{ij} &\sim \Bern(\phi_{c_ic_j}) \qquad \text{ for } i,j \in \V\times\V
 \end{align*}
-As one can notice, if $K=1$ the model reduces to the ER model, otherwise, all the sub-networks restricting nodes to single a block interaction (inner block interaction if $k=k'$, and outer block interaction if $k\neq k'$) locally behave like the ER model.
+As one can notice, if $K=1$ the model reduces to the ER model, otherwise all the sub-networks, restricting nodes to a single block interaction (inner block interaction if $k=k'$, and outer block interaction if $k\neq k'$), locally behave like the ER model.
 The main challenge in the SBM is to infer a "good" partition of the nodes with the corresponding weight matrix.
 Note that the combination of possible assignments is $K^N$.
 The optimization of parameters is generally accomplished with a variant of the EM algorithm [@latouche2012variational].
 Recently, efficient inference based on MCMC has also been proposed, with revisited versions of the SBM [@peixoto2017nonparametric].

 While the SBM is a strong baseline, it has several limitations due to the lack of prior over its parameters.
 In particular, the assumption of a fixed number of blocks is difficult to justify and a bad choice of $K$ can lead to sub-optimal solutions.
 This problem has been addressed by using DP prior over the node assignment vector.
 The resulting model is referred to as the Infinite Relational model (IRM) [@kemp2006learning].
 Another limitation is the hard assignment of nodes to blocks, which may not be adapted to capture the diversity of interaction in real-world networks.
 Those limitations have been addressed in several directions that we will explore in the rest of the manuscript.